 How do I find the SEO secrets of other websites?

-At surcentro, you can find the visitor stats, pagerank, indexed pages, view Alexa and Compete graphs and other additional information about every single page on the web.
+At surcentro, you can find the visitor stats, pagerank, indexed pages, view Compete graphs and other additional information about every single page on the web.
 Nice service, though not as good as SpyThisSite.

 Ok, Secrets are out now!
 What else?

 Once you know these detailed SEO stats of competitor websites, you can compare them with your sites to find out what’s best for you.
 For instance, if you see an increase in traffic of a website in your niche, you can immediately check what change they did on their website to get this spike in traffic.
 Then you can apply a similar change on your site and test.
 Don’t forget that SEO is an Optimize > Test > Optimize game.